-Since the first AR reporting period in 2014, the Quarry has conducted 372.
-All blasts were found to be compliant with Airblast Overpressure and Ground Vibration blasting criteria as predicted in the EA and latest Modification 6.
+Since the first AR reporting period in 2014, the Quarry has conducted 419.
+All blasts were found to be compliant with Airblast Overpressure and Ground Vibration blasting criteria as predicted in the EA.

 6.6 WASTE MANAGEMENT

 Boral is committed to continuing the minimisation of waste from its operations, in accordance with the waste hierarchy and minimizing the amount of waste sent to landfill.
 All liquid and solid wastes are classified and sorted so they can be appropriately reused and recycled.